 Biden taps Deputy Julie Su to lead the Labor Department

-President Joe Biden is nominating Deputy Labor Secretary Julie Su, who previously headed California's labor department, to be the next Secretary of Labor, the White House said on Tuesday.
+President Biden is nominating Deputy Labor Secretary Julie Su, who previously headed California's labor department, to be the next secretary of labor, the White House said on Tuesday.

 If confirmed, Su will become the first Asian American to join Biden's cabinet at the rank of secretary.